PyMoDAQ/PyMoDAQ/docs/src/developer_folder/data_management/data_objects.rst

 For a full description see :ref:`data_objects`.

-Of course for data that are not scalar, a very important information is the axis associated with the data (one axis for waveforms, two for 2D data or more fro hyperspectral data).
+Of course for data that are not scalar, a very important information is the axis associated with the data (one axis for waveforms, two for 2D data or more for hyperspectral data).
 PyMoDAQ therefore introduces `Axis` and `DataWithAxes` objects.

 .. _data_axis: